sayhitosandy/Two_Phase_NeRF/README.md

 # A Two-Phase Training Approach To Boost NeRF Reconstruction Speed
 #### Spring 2023, CSE 252D: Advanced Computer Vision Project, UC San Diego

+Our approach entails the utilization of a pre-trained NeRF model, trained on one or more generic objects, to subsequently train the object of interest.
+The pre-trained NeRF acquires general features and representations pertinent to one or more object categories, thereby diminishing the number of epochs required for training the new object from scratch.
+This results in a significant reduction in both time and computational resources.

+Please refer to [Report](https://github.com/sayhitosandy/Two_Phase_NeRF/blob/master/NeRF_Project_Report.pdf) and [Project Video](https://drive.google.com/file/d/1EhKgIa5kKkrdCRV-tMHIqjBYW0Bi4rND/view?usp=sharing) for more details.

 ## Installation
 Please create a virtual environment:-
 ```commandline